ZlordHUN/cosmic-monitor-applet/QUICKSTART.md

 - Widget captures new notifications as they arrive (doesn't show old ones)

 ### Notifications not clearing
-- Right-click anywhere in the notifications section to clear all
+- Click the "Clear All" button in the notifications header to clear all
-- If widget crashes when clicking, restart it and ensure you're using the latest version
+- Click the X button on a group header to clear all notifications from that app
+- Click the X button on individual notifications to dismiss them one by one

 ### Notification groups not expanding/collapsing
 - Click directly on the group header (app name line with ▶/▼)
 - Left-click toggles expand/collapse
-- Ensure widget_movable is disabled (left-click is used for both dragging and group toggling)
+- Use X buttons to dismiss individual notifications or groups
+- Use "Clear All" button in header to dismiss all notifications

+### Media player not showing
+- Make sure Cider is running and playing music
+- Check that Cider's API is enabled in its settings (Connectivity section)
+- Verify "Show Media Player" is enabled in Widget Settings
+- If Cider requires API authentication, ensure the token is configured
+- Check if Cider's API is accessible: `curl http://localhost:10767/api/v1/playback/now-playing`

 ## Development